Hasteddd/WD-Seatwork4--new/readme.md

 - Featured Sections: Two sections on the landing page showcasing the Valorant and Agents.
 Each section includes a title, a brief description, and a button linking to the respective featured page.
 The buttons also have hover effects, providing a consistent user experience across the site.

--Footer: This section includes social media links, contact information, and any additional relevant links or information.
+-Footer: This section includes information.
 It helps users stay connected and provides a way for them to get in touch or explore more about Valorant.

 ### Technology